 From a distance, it can be hard to assess the quality of your parent's caregivers.
 Ideally, if there is a primary caregiver on the scene, he or she can keep tabs on how things are going.
 Sometimes a geriatric care manager can help.
 You can stay in touch by phone and take note of any concerns that might indicate neglect or mistreatment.
-These can happen in any setting, at any socioeconomic level.
-They can take many forms, including domestic violence, emotional abuse, financial abuse, and basic neglect.
+Elder abuse can happen in any setting, at any socioeconomic level.
+It can take many forms, including domestic violence, emotional abuse, financial abuse, and basic neglect.

 The stress that may happen when adult children care for their aging parents can take a toll on everyone.
 In some families, abuse continues a long-standing family pattern.
 In others, the older adult's need for constant care can cause a caregiver to lash out verbally or physically.
-In some cases, especially in the mid-to-late stages of Alzheimer's disease, the older adult may become physically aggressive and difficult to manage.
+In some cases, especially in the mid-to-late stages of Alzheimer's disease, the older adult may become angry, physically aggressive and difficult to manage.
 This might cause a caregiver to respond angrily.
 But no matter what the cause or who is the perpetrator, abuse and neglect are never acceptable responses.

 If you feel that your parent is in physical danger, contact the authorities right away.
 If you suspect abuse, but do not feel there is an immediate risk, contact someone who can act on your behalf: your parent's doctor, for instance, or your contact at a home health agency.
 Suspected abuse must be reported to adult protective services.